ninalofrese/skeleton/README.md

 - `:commons`: Contains code and resources which are shared between feature modules. `:commons:views` can hold design and views elements, such as Custom Views; and `:commons:ui` can hold framework bases, reusable classes and view manipulation, such as Base Adapters, LiveData, Extensions, etc. Can depend on `libraries`.
 - `:libraries`: Contains utilities that can be used by different modules, such as test utils, Firebase sdk implementations or else.
 It doesn't depend on any other modules.

-The make the creation of new modules easier, there are some common configuration files:
+To make the creation of new modules easier, there are some common configuration files:

 - [android-module.gradle.kts](buildSrc/src/main/kotlin/android-module.gradle.kts)
 - [kotlin-module.gradle.kts](buildSrc/src/main/kotlin/kotlin-module.gradle.kts)